MohitBhimrajka/doctor-data-scraping/README.md

 2. Check the logs for any specific errors during the search process
 3. Try a different combination of city and specialization
 4. Check the Google API key validity and quota limits

+### Missing Animations or UI Elements

+If some UI elements or animations are not displaying correctly:

+1. Ensure all dependencies were installed correctly
+2. Check that you have internet access (some animations load from external sources)
+3. Verify that your browser supports the CSS animations used

 ## Data Sources
 The application searches across multiple sources: